Looking for some great Paleo lemon recipes? We have you covered with eight great options!

 But, wow!
 Those cookies were delicious.
 If you’d rather not deal with frosting, don’t.
 The cookies are great by themselves!

 While you may find you like this author’s frosting recipe as well, Paleo frostings are not easy.
 Most do not hold together easily unless refrigerated 24/7.

-Take them on a beach vacation, make them in some spare time at a rental home, or whip up a batch on a whim at home.
+Take these cookies on a beach vacation, make them in some spare time at a rental home, or whip up a batch on a whim at home.
 Believe me, you will want to make these cookies all summer long!

 *Note: You’ll have to make sure you have a mixer if you’re going to make this frosting recipe.
 The recipe calls for 8-10 minutes of beating at medium-high speed.
-And while I’m the first to say you can often improvise by using some arm power (check out this post: 8 Steps for Meal Planning while Traveling with Food Restrictions), this is not one of those times!
+And while I’m the first to say you can often improvise by using some arm power, this is not one of those times!
 You will need a hand mixer to get the texture of the frosting correct.

 Paleo Lemon Recipes- Drinks

 I could go on and on about all of the benefits of lemon water.
 I’ve found it to be great for digestion and the immune system, but it also encourages us to drink more water by adding some flavor to it.